132nd-etcher/docs/EDLM.md

 My first goal is to get rid of this ambiguity, and have one and only one way to express a given construct (a paragraph, a heading, a list, a table, ...).

-Also, decoupling content and format has the advantageous side-effect of freeing editors from worrying about formatting their content while they are writing it.
+This would also have the benefical side-effect of freeing editors from worrying about formatting their content while they are writing it, giving them more brain power for the actual content creation

-Decoupling content and format also means that any older document, even one that hasn't been touched in years, will be automatically updated to the latest format/layout whenever the format/layout is updated.
+Decoupling content and format also means that any older document, even one that hasn't been touched in years, will be automatically updated to the latest format/layout whenever the format/layout is updated, since their content has not changed.

 Once the content has been created by the editors, my goal is to provide a system that will take that "raw" content, and format it, consistently, into different formats that will later be published.
 A choice format is of course PDF, but I'm thinking HTTP (web) or EPUB (books) as well.